 Needless to say, you get what you pay for, and I can say all the tools I have used are worth every penny if you use them properly.

-But here, we will start from the free tools and then jump on the premium section.
+But here, we will start with the free tools and then jump on the premium section.

 1. Google Keyword Planner (Free)